Markfryazino/Markfryazino.github.io/_pages/about.md

   <h1>About Me</h1>
   <p>Hi!</p>
   <p>I’m Mark, a Master’s student in Language Science and Technology at Saarland University.</p>
   <p>I work as a research assistant at <a href="https://lacoco-lab.github.io/home/">Language, Computation and Cognition Lab</a>.
-Earlier, I served as a Natural Language Processing engineer at Yandex, developing state-of-the-art LLMs for the Russian language.
-I also interned at Tinkoff AI and Computational Pragmatics Lab at HSE University.</p>
+We use methods ranging from Formal Language Theory to Mechanistic Interpretability to look into the black boxes of modern LLMs. </p>
-  <p>Given the early stage of my career, my research interests are broad.
-They are centered around understanding the internal mechanics of state-of-the-art neural networks, both artificial and biological.
-Is there a theoretical model of Transformer-learnable functions?
-How can we use Deep Learning to draw inferences about the human brain?
-What interpretable processes happen in LLMs when they answer a query?
-Those are some of the topics that I am curious about.</p>
+  <p>My primary research interest is building the high-level intuition of LLMs, as well as applying that intuition to get actionable insights.
+I believe that by combining theoretical and empirical methods, we can bit-by-bit construct a Theory of Everything for LLMs, uncovering the bounds of learnability, role of different layers, dynamics of information flow, and other phenomena.
+As training new models becomes increasingly expensive, this research will only grow in significance, potentially saving billions in compute costs. </p>
 </div>

 <hr>